joshpierro/self-driving-car/p3/writeup_report.md

 None
 </pre>

-The biggest lesson I learned during this exercise is that I need to embrace the Keras framework, as well as time tested approaches to model architecture.
+The biggest takeway I got from this exercise is to <strong>embrace the Keras framework</strong>, as well as time tested approaches to model architecture.
 For example, the normalization layers and cropping layers included with Keras were far easier to implement and provided a much better result that my home grown solutions.
 Also, the NVDIA model performed far superior to anything I came up with.

 ####2.
 Overfitting Approach